davekilian/davekilian.github.com/_posts/2015-08-12-unity-for-devs.markdown

 ## The editor at the center of the universe

+Now that we've conquered the basic concepts, I wanted to end on the same note I started out on:
+As a programmer, Unity cares about artists and designers more than it cares about yyou.
-The last note I wanted to touch on is a bit broader than what we've covered so far: Unity's design philosphy is try to remove code from game development as much as possible.
+Its design philosophy is trying to remove code from game development as much as possible.
+Unity wants to take code and box it up into components, which game designers can add to their toolbox like any other asset.

-De-emphasing code greatly simplifies life for designers, artists and new game developers, but it can also feel a little foreign to more seasoned developers who are used to controlling the entire flow of the program.
+De-emphasing code greatly simplifies life for designers, artists and new game developers, but if you're more seasoned and used to controlling the entire program flow, this can feel a little foreign.
-Even so, in order to gel with Unity and its ecosystem, it's important to be mindful of this philosophy.
-It colors many aspects of Unity's design and ultimiately affects your designs for your systems.
+To gel with Unity and its ecosystem, it's worth being mindful of this philosophy, since this will color many aspects of Unity's design and ultimiately affects your designs for your systems.

 The editor-centric philosophy tends to manifest itself in two ways:

-1. When it's possible to remove custom code from a workflow, Unity will opt to do just that.
+1. If it's possible to hide code from a designer-centric workflow, Unity will always opt to do that.
-The solution is usually to integrate the customization aspect into the editor, and implement the runtime aspect in the game engine.
+   The solution is often to extend the editor with some customization UI, then implement the runtime aspect in the game engine.
-Unity provides editor extensibility points to allow you to follow a similar pattern with your own custom workflows (e.g. if you wanted to create custom animations for game cutscenes, you could build a custom UI in the editor to design the cutscene, and implement runtime components for playing the scene back).
+   Unity provides extensibility in the editor to allow you to follow a similar pattern with your own custom workflows.
+   For example, if you wanted to create a custom system for animating cutscenes, you can extend the editor UI to help build cutscenes, and write runtime components to play the cutscene.

-2. When it's not possible to remove custom code from the equation, Unity tends to compensate by boxing the code into component behaviors, which the user can then invoke a la carte via the editor.
+2. When it's not possible to remove custom code from the equation, Unity will try to box the code into component behaviors, which the user can then invoke a la carte via the editor.
-This way code itself can be exposed in the editor as a primitive.
+  This way code itself can be exposed in the editor like any other asset.

 In short, in Unity the editor is the center of the universe.

 ## Next steps

 From personal experience, I highly recommend going to Unity's documentation page, opening the manual, and then skimming through it in an evening or two.
-Note that the manual, being a manual, covers the material in a depth-first traversal, which is inconvenient when you're starting out and you're looking for overall concepts and breadth.
+The manual, being a manual, covers the material in a depth-first traversal, which is inconvenient when you're starting out and you're looking for overall concepts and breadth.
 That said, I find it much easier to skip unnecessary details in text docs than it is to skip through video tutorials, which are popular in the Unity landscape.

 Other than that, the best way to learn is to just start prototyping whatever it was that brought you to Unity in the first place.
 Happy coding!

----

-TODO

-One note to add if it's not already up there somewhere: I strongly believe Unity also has a far-flung dream to commoditize programming in gamedev.
-Unity does a lot of work to take the code and box it into little pieces that designers pick up as part of their game.
-By adding components to the store, they're continuing on the path to having a universal library of 'game code' for most types of games.